 Q: You often see a lot of people on holiday who have applied SPF and it has not been fully absorbed by the skin leaving a white paste on the skin, if you leave it like that are you actually protected?

 A: The white appearance of sunscreen comes from the mineral UV filters, such as titanium dioxide, zinc oxide, or iron oxide.
 These mineral (physical) sunscreens can reflect light from the skin and tend to be less irritating.
 However, new technologies have meant mineral sunscreens can now have a reduced white appearance and your skin will still be protected with these.

 Q: Should we be applying SPF into our scalp?

 Q: What should we be looking for when buying SPF?
-They don’t come cheap and can very quickly run out if we are apply them all over our body several times a day when on holiday.
+They don’t come cheap and can very quickly run out if we apply them all over our body several times a day when on holiday.
 Are we ok to buy cheaper brands, or should we be investing in the most expensive ones?

 A: Choose the sunscreen which suits your skin type.
 Expensive sunscreen does not mean that it will suit everyone’s skin.
 Nowadays, there are many different types of formulation targeting different skin types.
 If you have acne-prone oily skin, then go for oil-free gel.
-When you are buying a sunscreen, it is most important to look at the SPF and UVA star rating to make sure that it has SPF 30 or above and UVA star rating of 4 or 5 stars.
+When you are buying sunscreen, it is most important to look at the SPF and UVA star rating to make sure that it has SPF 30 or above and a UVA star rating of 4 or 5 stars.

 Q: What exactly does the number on SPF products mean?